skyfox69/jsapi/README.md

 ### Defining rescue handlers

+Rescue handlers are used to render error responses on errors.
 A rescue handler can be defined as below.

 ```ruby
   api_rescue_from Jsapi::Controller::ParametersInvalid, with: 400